stjude/learngenomics.dev/docs/02-genomic-variation/01-baselines-for-variation.md

 Having a matched pair of tumor and germline data is especially valuable in variant detection because germline data acts as a precise control.
-The analyst uses the paring to sort out common but irrelevant single nucleotide variations (SNVs) found in the normal germline tissue from the new cancer driving mutations in the tumor.
+The analyst uses the pairing to sort out common but irrelevant single nucleotide variations (SNVs) found in the normal germline tissue from the new cancer driving mutations in the tumor.